Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Conclusions

 \section{Conclusions}

-We use MHD simulations to study the formation of GRSs from central galaxies in dark matter halos of $10^{13}$, $10^{14}$, and $10^{15}$ $\rm M_{\odot}$, assuming normal hot gas fractions of 0.02, 0.05, and 0.1.
+We use MHD simulations to study the formation of GRSs from central galaxies in dark matter halos of $10^{13}$, $10^{14}$, and $10^{15}$ $\rm M_{\odot}$, adopting normal hot gas fractions in the ranges 0.02--0.1, 0.05--0.1, and 0.1--0.15.
 The main results are:

-(i) GRSs form in all three halo masses when jets are injected with energy $\sim0.06\%$ of the central black hole's relativistic energy and power $\sim0.05\%$ of the Eddington luminosity.
-This shows that an unusually low-density environment is not necessary for GRS formation.
-With these fixed energy and power ratios, lobe propagation is fastest in the $10^{14}$ $\rm M_{\odot}$ halo, indicating that GRS formation is most efficient in this mass range.
+(i) GRSs form in all three halo masses when jets are injected with an energy of $\sim0.06\%$ of the central black hole's relativistic energy and a power of $\sim0.05\%$ of the Eddington luminosity.
+This demonstrates that an unusually low-density environment is not a prerequisite for GRS formation.

-(ii) Lobe morphology differs significantly across dark matter halo masses.
-Lobes in the $10^{13}$ $\rm M_{\odot}$ dark matter halo are much wider than in higher-mass halos, suggesting that wider GRSs form more easily in lower-mass dark matter halos due to enhanced adiabatic cooling in the lower-pressure environment.
-The dependence of lobe shape on the ambient environment and jet energy is characterized by the feedback radius $\rm R_{fb}$, with larger $\rm R_{fb}$ corresponding to broader lobes.
+(ii) The role of the gas environment in jet propagation is more complicated than previously suggested, wherein a low-density environment was thought to promote GRS formation.
+The propagation of radio lobes can be slower in halos with both sufficiently low and high central densities.
+By comparing simulated sources in $\rm 10^{13}\ M_{\odot}$ halos with low ($\rm f_g=0.02,\ a_{core}=0.5$) and high central density ($\rm f_g=0.05$ or $\rm a_{core}=0.2$), we find that lobe propagation can be slower in low-density halos because the lower central pressure fails to sufficiently collimate the jet, producing wider lobes that are less penetrating than those in denser atmospheres.
+Conversely, an atmosphere with sufficiently high pressure (e.g., in the $10^{14}$ and $10^{15}$ $\rm M_{\odot}$ halos studied here) can also enhance jet--medium interactions, thereby suppressing jet propagation.

-(iii) In the P–D diagram, the simulated GRSs reach radio powers comparable to observed GRSs at similar sizes, with radio power generally increasing with dark matter halo mass.
-For higher-power jets in lower-mass halos, the results show a deviation from a simple linear relation between jet power and radio luminosity.
+(iii) Assuming equipartition between non-thermal electron and magnetic energy, we have shown the P-D diagram of the simulated radio sources.
+Most of the simulated sources within halo masses of $\rm 10^{13}$ and $\rm 10^{14} M_\odot$ can reach radio powers comparable to observed GRSs at similar sizes, with radio power generally increasing with dark matter halo mass.
+The simulated sources with the same low power (0.05 percent of the Eddington luminosity) but a shorter jet duration ($54.8$ Myr) than other sources become faint remnant sources by the time they reach GRS scales.